From the origin of the 'Birmehl'

 While the sweet Birmehl over centuries replaced the mostly very expensive sugar for the poor rural population, today it is hardly to be found anymore.
 The production is very complex and time-consuming, but its use is varied and makes the dishes unique.
 The small village of Verdings has been relying on the revival of this old farming tradition for several years now.
 Also the themed hike ‘Birmehlweg’ (pear flour path) remembers the culture and tradition around the Birmehl and makes it experienceable.

-Birmehlherbst – Pear flour autumn 2019
+This was the Birmehlherbst – Pear flour autumn in 2019

 The highlight is the so called 'Birmehlsunntig' on 29th of September 2019.
 More than 12 associations and restaurants take part in this event and are more than happy to rivive this ancient peasant tradition with a themed hike and special delicacies along the Birmehlweg.
 During the different stations, you can taste a lot of specialities made out of the Birmehl.